ClickCease

 What the Study Shows

-Researchers also found that localities with residential communities across the freeway from shopping centers, bus stations or entertainment districts should consider physical barriers preventing pedestrians, especially if those centers include establishments serving alcohol.
+The study identified better lighting, physical barriers that prevent pedestrians from crossing at road level, and well-designed overpasses and underpasses that facilitate safe crossings as critical measures to reduce the death toll significantly.
+Researchers also found that localities with residential communities across the freeway from shopping centers, bus stations, or entertainment districts should consider physical barriers to prevent pedestrians from crossing, especially if those centers include alcohol establishments.

 The study showed that about 18% of the pedestrians killed were on the freeway because of a disabled vehicle.
 About a third of those killed had a blood alcohol concentration (BAC) of 0.08% or higher and 42% were attempting to cross the freeway.